Billcountry/firestore-entities/docs/README.md

-### Class `InvalidPropertyError` {#mantle.db.InvalidPropertyError}
+### Class `InvalidPropertyError` {#mantle.firestore.db.InvalidPropertyError}

 > `class InvalidPropertyError(prop_name, model_name)`

-Raised if a non-existent field is provided during the creation of a model
+Raised if a non-existent property is provided during the creation of a model